strands-project/strands_tabletop_perception/README.md

 There are a few possible ways this can be done:

-* Use RoboMongo or any MongoDB client to create a new Table message inside the message_store collection inside the message_store database.
+**OPTION A**) Use RoboMongo or any MongoDB client to create a new Table message inside the message_store collection inside the message_store database.
 Create a document that looks like:

 ```